Skip to main content

-SIIA Chairman Mr. Simon Tay spoke to CNA on the recent US tariff changes after US President Donald Trump imposed fresh tariffs using a different trade law, following the US Supreme Court’s decision to reject his signature reciprocal tariffs policy.
+SIIA Chairman Mr. Simon Tay spoke to CNA on the recent US tariff changes after US President Donald Trump imposed fresh tariffs under a different trade law, following the US Supreme Court’s decision to rule against his earlier use of emergency powers to impose broad global tariffs.

 As a major trading nation, Singapore is bound to be affected by renewed tariff tensions and prolonged uncertainty in the US, Mr. Tay said.
 He noted that even if recent legal challenges slow tariff implementation, attempts to revive them under alternative legal bases are likely, creating sustained unpredictability.